-Students applying to our full-time school should have a minimum of 6 Grade C’s at Higher Level Junior Certificate or Merit / Higher Merit / Distinction at Common Level Junior Cycle (or have an expectation of same) or equivalent for overseas students.
+Students applying to our full-time school should have a minimum of 6 Grade C’s at Higher Level Junior Cycle or Merit / Higher Merit / Distinction at Common Level Junior Cycle (or have an expectation of same) or equivalent for overseas students.

 Students are required to have attended a full-time education programme in a secondary school for six months immediately prior to applying to The Institute of Education.

 Submit Your Application

 The first step is to submit an application form.
 Application forms can be completed and submitted online.